 Responsive and adaptive design are two popular terms used to describe different approaches to web design in the 21st century.
 In short, RWD is an approach to web design aimed at crafting sites to provide an optimal viewing experience across a wide range of devices.
 AWD is similar to RWD, but it serves different content depending on the device used to access the website.
 With AWD, the content seen by the user will change based on the size of their screen.

+So, responsive vs. adaptive design, do we have a winner?
 Each approach has its advantages and disadvantages.
 Learning about responsive and adaptive design more thoroughly can help you decide which one to choose!
 After you have the best solution for your specific needs, you should take a look at our tips to improve UX on your web page.